James-Frowen/Mirage.Profiler/README.md

 2) Add NetworkProfilerBehaviour to NetworkManager
 3) Open Unity's Profiler and select the "Network Profiler" module
 4) Press play, and start server

+## Development TODO

+- [x] Send and received counters
+- [x] Bytes per second
+- [ ] Table for messages
+- [ ] Saving messages so that they can be viewed outside of playmode